 The majority of Americans, especially in today’s social media world, live vicariously through the lives of others—especially those of the Hollywood variety.
 We get so involved in their personal happenings that it’s only logical to feel a tinge of jealousy when flipping through photos of, say, Kimye’s whirlwind romance with Kanye.

 Let’s be real, who can really bicker over routine relationship issues when you’re sipping Cristal out of a diamond goblet in St. Tropez?

-Of course, it still may be difficult to draw the parallel between the demise of a Hollywood starlet/international rock star and your own break-up, but with a little bit of that perspective I mentioned earlier, you could do yourself a solid by taking a page out of their book.
+Of course, it still may be difficult to draw the parallel between the demise of a Hollywood starlet/international rock star and your own break-up.
+Still, with a little bit of that perspective, I mentioned earlier, you could do yourself a solid by taking a page out of their book.